CY83R-3X71NC710N/TeleSync/README.md

 Therefore, the date and time in the file name "backup-20230312_132606" represents March 12, 2023, at 1:26:06 PM.
 ```

+# What does TSA stand for?

+TSA stands for TeleSync Archive

 # Resources:
 ```
 https://7-zip.org/download.html (Install on windows before running script this is used for the file operations)